NSLVE Frequently Asked Questions

 When can we expect a report?

-After a federal election, compiling a complete set of voting records takes several months.
+After a federal election, compiling a complete set of voting records that has been certified by secretaries of state takes several months.
 The Clearinghouse then matches enrollment and voting records.
 We analyze the data and send a customized report to participating campuses.
-In a non-election year, we usually send NSLVE reports within two months after the sign-up deadline.
-Once a campus signs up, we send a confirmation email with an approximate date of the first report.
-If there are delays, we’ll let you know.
+This process takes about six to eight months, barring delays with the voting records.

 How can we use the data?